elvislau74/employee-tracker/README.md

   ## Credits

-  I would like to thank my Instructor, Anthony Mattadu, for providing some hints and helping me a lot when I was lost in this challenge.
+  I would like to give a big thanks to my Instructor, [Anthony Mattadu](https://github.com/amaddatu), for providing some hints and helping me a lot when I was lost in this challenge.

   ## License